Skidway Lake, Michigan

 Skidway Lake is an unincorporated community and census-designated place (CDP) in Ogemaw County in the U.S. state of Michigan.
-The population was 3,392 at the 2010 census, which makes it the most populated community in Ogemaw County.
+The population of the CDP was 3,082 at the 2020 census, which makes it the most populated community in Ogemaw County.
 Skidway Lake is located within Mills Township.

 History

 Skidway Lake had its own post office from 1959 to 1999.

 Geography

 According to the U.S. Census Bureau, the CDP has a total area of 11.78 sqmi, of which 11.29 sqmi is land and 0.49 sqmi (4.16%) is water.

 The community takes its name from Skidway Lake, although the census-designated place contains numerous other smaller lakes including Black Lake, Bush Lake, Elbow Lake, Feeding Ground Lake, Little Feeding Ground Lake, Lost Lake, Norway Lake, and Turtle Lake.
 The Rifle River forms the western border of the census-designated place, while the smaller Silver Creek runs through the center of the community.